AlexxNB/svelte-chota/docs_src/src/pages/install.md

 You have two ways to start working with `chota` and `svelte-chota`.
 Instructions are applieble for official [template](https://github.com/sveltejs/template).

 <Details title="a.
-Import with Rollup plugin"
+Import CSS file in your root component"
     comment="Recommended way"
 >